xuhongl/MCW-Serverless-architecture/WDS/Whiteboard design session trainer guide - Serverless architecture.md

 ### Customer needs

-1. Replace manual process with a reliable, automated solution using serverless components.
+1. Replace manual process with a reliable, automated solution using serverless components

-2. Take advantage of a machine learning service that would allow them to accurately detect license plate numbers without needing artificial intelligence expertise.
+1. Take advantage of a machine learning service that would allow them to accurately detect license plate numbers without needing artificial intelligence expertise

-3. Mechanism for manually entering license plate images that could not be processed.
+1. Mechanism for manually entering license plate images that could not be processed

-4. Have a solution that can scale to any number of cars that pass through all toll booths, handling unforeseen traffic conditions that cause unexpected spikes in processed images.
+1. Have a solution that can scale to any number of cars that pass through all toll booths, handling unforeseen traffic conditions that cause unexpected spikes in processed images

-5. Establish an automated workflow that periodically exports processed license plate data on a regular interval, and sends an alert email when no items are exported.
+1. Establish an automated workflow that periodically exports processed license plate data on a regular interval, and sends an alert email when no items are exported

-6. Would like to locally develop the serverless components and establish an automated deployment pipeline from source control.
+1. Would like to locally develop the serverless components and establish an automated deployment pipeline from source control

-7. Use a monitoring dashboard that can provide a real-time view of serverless components, historical telemetry data for deeper analysis, and supports custom alerts.
+1. Use a monitoring dashboard that can provide a real-time view of serverless components, historical telemetry data for deeper analysis, and supports custom alerts

-8. Design an extensible solution that could support serverless batch and real-time analytics, as well as other scenarios in the future.
+1. Design an extensible solution that could support serverless batch and real-time analytics, as well as other scenarios in the future

 ### Customer objections

-1. We are concerned about how individual serverless components will be able to "talk" to each other and reliably pass messages through the pipeline.
+1. We are concerned about how individual serverless components will be able to "talk" to each other and reliably pass messages through the pipeline

 2. Will a serverless architecture that has the capacity to infinitely scale put us at risk for huge monthly bills?